Rev-02/RobotCar/README.md

 ---
 For pinout see *pinout.md*
 ---
-To access the rotary encoders, an ISR needs to be made within the sketch, and assigned to each instance on setup using the attach_Interupt method. see this example:
+To access the rotary encoders, an ISR needs to be made within the sketch, and assigned to each instance on setup using the attachInterupt method. see this example:
 ```
 MotorEncoder motor1(11,12,6,255,2);
 void ISR1(){